Sunny skies in Wayne County on Saturday, Aug. 10, brought out a crowd of supporters for a rousing sale that grossed $309,780.15.

 Lydia Grossman, daughter of Edward and Amy Grossman, raised the 144 lb.
 Grand Champion Market Lamb.
 Lydia is a member of the Cherry Ridge 4-H Club.
 H and K Farms bid this champion to $7.00/lb.

-Page 2 of 3 - The 110 lb.
+The 110 lb.
 Reserve Grand Champion Market Lamb was raised by Kayla Evans, Honesdale.
 Kayla is the daughter of Anna and Andrew Korb and is a member of the Cherry Ridge 4-H Club.
 Dr. Andrew Nebzydoski of Wallenpaupack Veterinary Clinic bought this animal for $5.50/lb.

 Jennifer Carey, Hawley, exhibited the 72 lb.
 Grand Champion Market Meat Goat.
 Jennifer is the daughter of Susan and Mark Carey.
 Mike Cavage of Pioneer Construction paid $8/lb. with the winning bid on this champion.